Dr Nader Karimi

 My current research is in the broad area of thermo-fluids with an emphasis on sustainable energy.
 Of particular interest are thermal management techniques and thermochemical energy technologies, which mainly include the following topics.

 The global production of electricity from solar and wind energies is set to grow significantly.
 For this growth to be sustainable, there should be methods of storing the produced electricity, as solar and wind power are intermittent and do not correlate with the fluctuations in electricity demand.
 We are working on a series of technologies collectively called Power to X, which converts the surplus of electricity to chemical energy and stores that in different fuels including hydrogen, methane and liquid fuels.
 The produced fuel is not fossil-based and is therefore environmentally friendly.
 We are also interested in the conversion of CO2 and H2O to practical fuels through using solar energy (thermochemical solar fuels).

-- Advanced heat transfer technologies for cooling electrochemical and electronic systems
+- Advanced heat transfer technologies for cooling electrochemical systems

 - Combustion of carbon free/neutral fuels for decarbonisation of electricity, heat and transport